 Risk Level: Likelihood: Impact:

-(Likelihood x Certain - 5 Essential - 5
+(Likelihood x Certain - 5 Essential - 5 1

-Risks Ìmpact) Likely - 4 Major - 4 Mitigating measures Responsible Org./
+Risks İmpact) Likely - 4 Major - 4 Mitigating measures Responsible Org./

-RISKS High (8-10) Possible - 3 Moderate - 3 intigating measures Person
+Hono High (8-10) Possible - 3 Moderate - 3 Person

 Medium (5-7) Unlikely - 2 Minor - 2

 Low (1-4) Rare - 1 Insignificant - 1

 Contextual risks

 Destabilization of the socio-economic and political situation in the country, slowing down the implementation of the JP.
 8 2 4 The PUNOs and UNRCO will closely monitor the socio-economic and political situation in the country, maintaining neutrality and impartiality and offering to act as mediator to solve the situation.
 The JP is designed with strong high-level GoA ownership and buy-in and will be embedded in the UNSDCF 2021-2025.
 Moreover, the sequence of specific activities can be adjusted to minimize JP delays.
 UNRCO: country economist babken.dergrigorian @un.org with support from UNCT, particularly UNDP, UNICEF and WFP

-COVID-19 outbreak continuation impacting GoA planning and budgeting processes with prolonged state of emergency, resulting in boosted expenditures on health, social protection and food security to address immediate shocks 9 3 3 The UNRCO will be maintain constant communication with the Commander, high-level Government officials and the PUNOs through established channels, as well as the DMCT to maintain contingency and business continuity through established procedures to ensure continuity of work and disruption.
+COVID-19 outbreak continuation impacting GoA planning and budgeting processes with prolonged state of emergency, resulting in initially boosted, then curbed, expenditures on health, social protection and food security to address immediate shocks 9 3 3 The UNRCO will be maintain constant communication with the Commander, high- level Government officials and the PUNOs through established channels, as well as the DMCT to maintain contingency and business continuity through established procedures to ensure continuity of work and disruption.
 Moreover, considering that food security and human capital are key areas addressed by the JP (SDGs 1, 2, 3, 4, 5), and are areas of direct interest of the GoA's COVID-19 response, the PUNOs will work on aligning GoA priorities and decisions for short-term response with long-term and results-based programming and budgeting in those areas.
-UNRCO: country economist babken.dergrigorian @un.org with support from UNCT, particularly UNDP, UNICEF and WFP
+UNRCO: Partnerships and Development Finance Adviser arevik.anapiosyan@u n.org with support from UNCT, particularly UNDP, UNICEF and WFP